 The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during reserve forces service leave is not pensionable.
 While a member is on reserve forces service leave, the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).

-The full list of exclusions from pensionable pay is shown below:
+Payments that are not pensionable are:

-any sum which has not had income tax liability determined on it;
+any sum which has not had income tax liability determined on it

-any travelling, subsistence or other allowance paid in respect of expenses incurred in relation to the employment;
+any travelling, subsistence or other allowance paid in respect of expenses incurred in relation to the employment

-any payment in consideration of loss of holidays;
+any payment in consideration of loss of holidays

-any payment in lieu of notice to terminate a contract of employment;
+any payment in lieu of notice to terminate a contract of employment

-any payment as an inducement not to terminate employment before the payment is made;
+any payment as an inducement not to terminate employment before the payment is made

-any amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision;
+any amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision

-any payment in consideration of loss of future pensionable payments or benefits;
+any payment in consideration of loss of future pensionable payments or benefits

-any award of compensation (excluding any sum representing arrears of pay) for the purpose of achieving equal pay in relation to other employees;
+any award of compensation (excluding any sum representing arrears of pay) for the purpose of achieving equal pay in relation to other employees

-any payment made by the Scheme employer to a member on reserve forces service leave;
+any payment made by the Scheme employer to a member on reserve forces service leave

 returning officer, or acting returning officer fees other than fees paid in respect of—